gpiriou/morpho-ledger-plugin/README.md

 1. Number of screens.
 2. Screen function calls.
-3. String macros and functions.
+3. String defines.
+4. Supported tokens

 ### 1. Number of screens:
 There are two variables that can set the screen number.

 In `./src/handle_finalize.c` the `msg->numScreens` variable defines how many screens will be displayed.

-In `./src/handle_provide_token.c` the `msg->additionalScreens` variable increases the previously set screen number.
+In `./src/handle_provide_token.c` the `msg->additionalScreens` variable can increase the previously set screen number.

-Both are summed into `msg->screenIndex` which is used to scroll through screens.

 ### 2. Screen function calls: